TJ Friedl Preview, Player Props: Reds vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is sixth in MLB with a collective 9.3 strikeouts per nine innings.
+- The Angels pitching staff ranks sixth in MLB with a collective 9.3 strikeouts per nine innings.

-- The Angels' 4.70 team ERA ranks 24th across all league pitching staffs.
+- The Angels have the 24th-ranked team ERA among all MLB pitching staffs (4.70).

-- Angels pitchers combine to allow 159 total home runs at a clip of 1.3 per game (to rank 24th in baseball).
+- Angels pitchers combine to surrender 159 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).

-- In his most recent appearance on Wednesday, the righty tossed six innings against the Texas Rangers, allowing four earned runs while surrendering seven hits.
+- In his most recent time out on Wednesday against the Texas Rangers, the right-hander went six innings, allowing four earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.